publicdocs/uscode/assets/md/titles/usc26/us/usc/t26/stA/ch1/schB/ptIV/sptA/m__us_usc_t26_s141.md

 >     “(h)  __Certain Pollution Bonds__  __.—__

 >     Any bond which is treated as described in section 103(b)(4)(F) of the 1954 Code by reason of section 13209 of the Consolidated Omnibus Budget Reconciliation Act of 1985 \[[Pub.
-L. 99–272, title XIII, § 13209][/us/pl/99/272/s13209], Apr.
+L. 99–272, title XIII][/us/pl/99/272/tXIII], § 13209, Apr.
 7, 1986, [100 Stat.
 322][/us/stat/100/322]\] shall be treated as an exempt facility bond for purposes of part IV of subchapter B of chapter 1 of the 1986 Code, and section 147(d) of the 1986 Code shall not apply to such bond.

 >     “(i)  __Transition Rule for Aggregate Limit per Taxpayer__  __.—__